WikMoz/Mentoring-DARE-IT/README.md

 8. Test case TC008 Login to the system with incorrect password multiple times

+9. Test case TC034 Attempt to log in using image in the login

-9. Test case TC009 Login to the account locked due to multiple unsuccessful tries
+10. Test case TC009 Login to the account blocked due to multiple unsuccessful tries

-10. Test case TC010 Login to the system using social media - facebook account
+11. Test case TC010 Login to the system using social media - facebook account

-11. Test case TC011 Login to the system using social media - google account
+12. Test case TC011 Login to the system using social media - google account

-12. Test case TC012 Login to the system using social media - apple account
+13. Test case TC012 Login to the system using social media - apple account

-13. Test case TC013 Remembering credentials after using ‘Remember me’ (‘Zapamietaj mnie’) functionality
+14. Test case TC013 Remembering credentials after using ‘Remember me’ (‘Zapamietaj mnie’) functionality

-14. Test case TC014 Reseting password using ‘Forgot the password?' (’Nie pamiętasz hasła?') functionality
+15. Test case TC014 Resetting password using ‘Forgot the password?' (’Nie pamiętasz hasła?') functionality

-15. Test case TC015 Login to the system after changing the password
+16. Test case TC015 Login to the system after changing the password

-16. Test case TC033 Creating an account to delete
+17. Test case TC033 Creating an account to delete

-17. Test case TC016 Login to the account that has been previously deleted
+18. Test case TC016 Login to the account that has been previously deleted

 ##### Test scenario TS002 Testing the booking process for a trip